-Hospice Care
+Hospital Care

-Of the potential hospital contracts available, Eden believes each provides high quality care.
-Eden plans to contract with each facility willing to do so.
+Eden will contract with each facility willing to do so.
 Criteria for contracting and referral of specific patients with hospitals will include:

 - a) availability of inpatient hospice beds appropriate to GIP admissions (i.e., least restrictive environment and/or availability of a home-like setting - b) availability of appropriate clinical resources and beds for Eden's patients - c) relative geographic access of the facility for the patient's primary care team and/or potential visitors. - d) availability of a palliative care in-patient team or a hospitalist team that includes individuals with palliative care expertise. - e) compatibility with Eden's adopted policies honoring a patient's End of Life choices - f) cost containment